 - Androgenic steroids

 - Other Alternative options include changes in diet, acupuncture, pelvic floor therapy, progesterone therapy, chronic pain management, psychiatric/psychological counseling and therapy.

 Endometriosis is an enigma in the medical field that still requires more research to hopefully learn the cause, which in turn could lead to better treatments with less risks and side effects and hopefully a cure.
 If you have questions or feel you might be suffering from endometriosis, reach out to our CHI Health providers and schedule an appointment.

-Elizabeth Cox, MD is NaPro certified.
+Elizabeth Cox, MD is an OB-GYN provider with CHI Health.
+Dr. Cox is NaPro certified.
 NaProTECHNOLOGY (Natural Procreative Technology) is a new women’s health science that monitors and maintains a woman’s reproductive and gynecological health.
 It provides medical and surgical treatments that cooperate completely with the reproductive system.